huggingface/safetensors/README.md

  They don't really bring a lot of values but are accepted since they are valid tensors from traditional tensor libraries perspective (torch, tensorflow, numpy, ..).
  - 0-rank Tensors (tensors with shape `[]`) are allowed, they are merely a scalar.
+ - The byte buffer needs to be entirely indexed, and cannot contain holes.
+This prevents the creation of polyglot files.

 ### Yet another format ?